Zhukovsky International Airport: Construction of the airport

 According to a 2018 development plan, there were plans in 2019 to build two passenger terminals (with a capacity of 2 million and 5 million passengers per year), a hotel with 250 rooms, office buildings, open parking for 1,240 parking spaces and covered parking, with a capacity of up to 7,426 cars, as well as the station for aeroexpress.
 The first phase of the new airport in 2016 would have a capacity of 1.7 million passengers annually, and if realized, could support up to 10.8 million by 2020.

 The development of the project was expected to improve the transport infrastructure in the Moscow area.

+The airport terminal area is now 17,000 sq meters and the throughput capacity is up to two mln passengers per year.

+In May 2026 airport commence the terminal expansion by adding extra spaces from the right and left side to it - 800 sq m from each side.

 Airlines and destinations

 Passenger

 The following airlines operated regular and scheduled services to and from Zhukovsky as of November 2023: